Daily Chronology of Coast Guard History

 Vietnam's Ca Mau peninsula

-when she sighted a 110-foot trawler heading on various courses and
+when her crew sighted a 110-foot trawler heading on various courses and

 speeds.
 Suspicions aroused, Point Grey commenced shadowing the